 Configure Graph - When selected, the Configure Graph window is displayed and contains two tabs: the General tab and the Graphs tab.
 The General tab is used to define the range of the graph coordinates (from x1, y1: lower left hand corner to x2, y2: upper right hand corner).
 It also provides the following selections: Point Marks (previously described), Mouse coordinates (previously described in Trace Mouse Coordinates) and Axis (previously described in Grid).
 The Graphs tab provides a list of the signal sources and three buttons: Color, Show/Hide and Show all.
 To change the color graphed by a signal source, click the signal source to select it and click the Color button to display the Color window.
 Choose the desired color for the selected signal source then click OK.
-To hide a signal currently visible on the graph, click the signal source to select it and click Show.
+To hide a signal currently visible on the graph, click the signal source to select it and click Show a signal currently not visible on the graph, click the signal source to select it and click Show.
 To show all signal sources that are currently not visible on the graph, click Show all.